ryadzenine/dotfiles/README.md

 #### Vim Dev

- * `,vc` - (Vim Command) copies the command under your cursor and executes it in vim.
+ * `,cv` - (Vim Command) copies the command under your cursor and executes it in vim.
 Great for testing single line changes to vimrc.
  * `,vr` - (Vim Reload) source current file as a vim file

 ## Extending and overriding YADR settings